MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 ### -------------------------- Example 1 --------------------------
 ```
-Set-CsUser -Identity "Pilar Ackerman" -EnterpriseVoiceEnabled $True
+Set-CsUser -Identity PilarA@contoso.com -EnterpriseVoiceEnabled $True
 ```

-In Example 1, the `Set-CsUser` cmdlet is used to modify the user account with the Identity Pilar Ackerman.
+In Example 1, the `Set-CsUser` cmdlet is used to modify the user account PilarA@contoso.com.
 In this case, the account is modified to enable Enterprise Voice, the Microsoft implementation of VoIP.
 This task is carried out by adding the EnterpriseVoiceEnabled parameter, and then setting the parameter value to $True.